Why do people love these vegan chocolate chip cookies so much? I'll tell you why.

 Have I mentioned that chocolate chip cookies are my favorite?
 I think most people will agree with me that they are one of the best cookies around.
 So if you are going to make some homemade cookies, why not make the best?
 This is a great recipe to make because of how it is such an easy recipe.

-If you need a different cookie, make sure you check out my gluten free and vegan chocolate chip cookie recipe (which is based on this recipe!) or my vegan oatmeal raisin cookies for when you feel a little healthier.
+If you need a different cookie, make sure you check out my vegan banana bread chocolate chip cookies or my soft and chewy vegan snickerdoodle cookies!

 Ingredients